Camping World Holdings, Inc.

 Scan Results

 Daily timeframeCamping World Holdings, Inc., together its subsidiaries, retails recreational vehicles (RVs), and related products and services in the United States.
-With a market capitalization of $478.3M, it sits in small-cap territory.
+The $392.6M market capitalization puts CWH squarely in small-cap range for its industry.
 It operates through two segments, Good Sam Services and Plans; and RV and Outdoor Retail.

 Market Cap